arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 ![The ZMOD4510 sensor of the Nicla Sense Env board](assets/user-manual-17.png)

+***Every ZMOD sensor is electrically and chemically calibrated during Renesas production.
+The calibration data is stored in the non-volatile memory (NVM) of the sensor module and is used by the firmware routines during sensor initialization.
+ZMOD sensors are qualified for a 10-year lifetime (following the JEDEC JESD47 standard) without the need for recalibration.***

 The example sketch below demonstrates how to read air quality data from the ZMOD4510 sensor using the `Arduino_NiclaSenseEnv` library API.
 The sketch reports outdoor air quality values to the Arduino IDE's Serial Monitor every 5 seconds.

+**Important**: The ZMOD4510 supports several operation modes, each with specific sample rates and warm-up requirements.
+For NO₂/O₃ measurements, the sensor can take a sample every 6 seconds but requires 50 warm-up samples, meaning a total warm-up time of 5 minutes.
+In ultra-low-power O₃ mode, the sensor can take samples every 2 seconds, but it requires 900 warm-up samples before it is fully operational, meaning it takes 30 minutes to warm up completely.

 ```arduino
 /**